Kuroiso Station: Station layout

-This station has one side platform and two island platforms serving a total of five tracks.
+The station has one side platform and two island platforms serving five tracks.
 The platforms are connected to the station building by a footbridge.
 The station has a Midori no Madoguchi staffed ticket office.

 Platforms

 History

-Kuroiso Station began operation on December 1, 1886, as a station of Nippon Railway.
-The Nippon Railway was nationalized on November 1, 1906, and the station became a JGR station From June 1, 1949, the station came under the control of the JNR.
-The portion of the Utsunomiya Line from Hōshakuji - Kuroiso was electrified (1.5 kV DC) on May 22, 1959, and the section from Kuroiso - Shiroishi was electrified (20 kV 50 Hz AC) on July 1, 1959.
+Kuroiso Station opened on December 1, 1886, operated by Nippon Railway.
+The station came under the control of JGR after Nippon Railway was nationalized on November 1, 1906.
+JGR was reorganized into JNR on June 1, 1949, and inherited the station.
+The portion of the Utsunomiya Line from Hōshakuji to Kuroiso was electrified at 1.5 kV DC on May 22, 1959, and the section from Kuroiso to Shiroishi was electrified at 20 kV 50 Hz AC on July 1, 1959.
 With the privatization of JNR on April 1, 1987, the station came under the control of JR East.

-The dead section between AC and DC electrification section was just located within this station.
-Trains drag by electric locomotive should change to AC-powered locomotive for northern bound, or DC-powered for southern, and electric multiple units require dropping pantograph when changing the power.
-This electric-changing system is hard to maintain, and in 2008 a maintenance worker was killed by electric shock.
-In 2013, JR East decided to change power lines in this station to be purely DC-powered.
-The renovation of power system has changed since then, and on 1 January 2018, the dead section has re-located at a place near bridge northern of the station.
+The dead section between the AC and DC powered sections of the Tohoku Main Line was once located within the station.
+Trains hauled by electric locomotives switched to AC or DC-powered locomotives when continuing northbound or southbound respectively, and electric multiple units dropped their pantograpsh when changing sections.
+In 2008, a maintenance worker was killed by electric shock.
+In 2013, JR East changed the overhead lines in the station to be entirely DC-powered.
+The power system was then renovated, and on 1 January 2018, the dead section was relocated near a bridge north of the station.